-Our Daily Rest is set up with a men's side and a women's side and the doors are locked in between.
+Our Daily Rest is set up with a men's side and a women's side with no shared space other than the dining area.
 The men's side is dormitory style and the women's side has individual rooms that house three or four per room, to accommodate children.
 There is an outdoor, fenced recreation area on each side, as well as laundry facilities, a living area and a snack area.

 Our Daily Rest is clean, well maintained and comfortable, providing a home-like atmosphere for clients.
 Each resident has assigned jobs to help care for the facility.

 An evening meal is served to all residents in a common dining area.
 Meals are prepared by volunteers or residents trained on using the commercial kitchen.